mpenhadev/elastic-pdf-search/README.md

 ## Introduction
 <p >
-  This project allows users to upload PDF documents, extract the content from each page using the iText library, and index the content as a single document in Elasticsearch, making it searchable and easily retrievable using parameters such as page number and search term.
+This simple API allows users to upload PDF documents and extract the content from each page using the iText library.
+This way, it is possible to index the page content as a single document in Elasticsearch, making it searchable and easily retrievable using parameters such as page number and search term.
 </p>

 ## Motivation